 After use and removal from the vagina, the diaphragm should be rinsed clean with warm water and unperfumed soap, patted dry and returned to its case.
 It should be stored away from heat.

-A doctor or nurse can provide information about how to insert the diaphragm correctly and comfortably.
-You can also watch a video with instructions from the Caya website.
+A doctor or nurse can provide information about inserting the diaphragm correctly and comfortably.
+You can also watch a video with instructions on using Caya here.

 Before you use the diaphragm during sex, you can ask a doctor or nurse to check you are inserting it correctly and it fits.
 The diaphragm is the wrong shape for about one in seven people.